Series of fundraising events this weekend for Hospice of Jackson County

-BELLEVUE, Iowa – A series of fundraising activities for Hospice of Jackson County will be held this weekend in Bellevue.
+BELLEVUE, Iowa — Fundraising activities for Hospice of Jackson County will be held this weekend in Bellevue.

 Riding for Hospice of Jackson County includes events Friday through Sunday.
-Registration costs listed are for advance registration through Friday.
+The registration costs listed are for advance registration through Friday.

 Friday’s events include:

-- Kids Fun Run for ages 12 and under with onsite registration at 5 p.m. with a 6 p.m. start at Cole Park.
-Cost is $10.
+- Kids Fun Run for ages 12 and younger with on-site registration at 5 p.m. and a 6 p.m. start at Cole Park.
+The cost is $10.

 Saturday’s events include:

-- ATV Ride with onsite registration at 9 a.m. and a 10 a.m. departure and a 3 p.m. return at Offshore Bar and Grill.
-Cost is $20.
+- ATV Ride with on-site registration at 9 a.m.
+There will be a 10 a.m. departure and a 3 p.m. return at Off Shore Bar & Grill.
+The cost is $20.

-- Motorcycle and Vehicle Ride begins with 10 a.m. onsite registration and an 11 a.m. department from Lock and Dam No. 12.
-Cost is $15.
+- Motorcycle and Vehicle Ride begins with 10 a.m. on-site registration and an 11 a.m. departure from Lock and Dam No. 12.
+The cost is $15.

-Sunday’s events include a Bicycle Ride & Meat Paddle Raffle with 11 a.m. onsite registration and a noon departure from Riverview Hotel.
-Cost is $20.
+Sunday’s events include a Bicycle Ride & Meat Paddle Raffle with 11 a.m. on-site registration and a noon departure from Riverview Hotel.
+The cost is $20.